flololan/EFHA_Ergonomic_Criteria_Bastien_Scapin/static/legals/accessibility/en.md

 ----

-## Declaration of conformity to the ggaa
+## Declaration of conformity to the GGAA

 This site is not officially compliant but tries to be as much as possible within the framework of a study project.